-Now entering its second five-year phase, the STEPS Centre is a flagship initiative of the UK Economic and Social Research Council (ESRC).
-Located in well-appointed buildings on the University of Sussex campus in the South Downs National Park near the vibrant cosmopolitan city of Brighton, the STEPS Centre is a joint initiative of the Institute of Development Studies (IDS) and SPRU - Science and Technology Policy Research.
-The Summer School will take place during the 2013 Brighton Festival - a famously energetic and eclectic celebration of culture and arts running from 4 May - 2 June - with plenty of opportunities for students to engage.
+Now in its second five-year phase, the STEPS Centre is a flagship initiative of the UK Economic and Social Research Council (ESRC).
+Located in well-appointed buildings on the University of Sussex campus in the South Downs National Park near the vibrant cosmopolitan city of Brighton, the STEPS Centre is a joint initiative of the Institute of Development Studies (IDS) and the Science Policy Research Unit (SPRU) at the University of Sussex.
+The Summer School will take place during the 2015 Brighton Festival - a famously energetic and eclectic celebration of culture and arts running from 2 - 25 May - with plenty of opportunities for students to engage.